Free Excel formula generator with syntax checker

 Can beginners use this Excel formula maker?

-Yup.
+Yes.
 The task can be set in simple words for beginners, and the generated formula can be copied and the explanation read to understand the mechanism.
 This feature makes the tool useful for improving productivity and helping learners.

 Can I use the generated formulas for business reports?

-True.
+Yes.
 However, please examine and verify all the formulas before using them for important reports.
 Verify cell ranges, criteria, date formats, separators, and expected results before distributing the workbook.